linz/postgresql-tableversion/.github/pull_request_template.md

 - [ ] Wait for the package to appear in the [test repository](https://packagecloud.io/linz/test).
 - [ ] Manually promote the package from the test repository to production.
 - [ ] Wait for the pull request to build with the Debian packaging changelog commit and merge it.
+- [ ] Bump the Makefile version to the next patch.
 -->

 <!-- External issues which had to be resolved or worked around to get through this work.
 Uncomment this section if relevant.